javanile/mush/docs/commands/build.md

 nav_order: 2
 ---

-# mush-build
+# mush build

 ## NAME

-cargo-init - Create a new Cargo package in an existing directory
+cargo build - Create a new Cargo package in an existing directory

 ## SYNOPSIS

 cargo init [options] [path]

 ## DESCRIPTION

 This command will create a new Cargo manifest in the current directory.
 Give a path as an argument to create in the given directory.

 If there are typically-named Rust source files already in the directory, those will be used.
 If not, then a sample src/main.rs file will be created, or src/lib.rs if --lib is passed.